caseyanderson/sound_design_sc3/03_synthdefs_env.md

 # SynthDefs & Envelopes

 SC has an optimized way of taking in information about `UGens` and their interconnections: `SynthDef`s.
-A `SynthDef` tells the server how to generate audio and translates that information to byte code.
-More specifically, a `SynthDef` is the blueprint that defines a particular instance of a playing `Synth`.
+A `SynthDef` is the blueprint that defines a particular instance of a playing `Synth`.
 Or, if you prefer, a `SynthDef` is a cake recipe and a `Synth` is the cake you end up with by following the recipe.

 What follows are two versions of the same instrument: one that sustains until receiving an off message and another which has a specific duration.